Breast Asymmetry Correction

 The milder breast asymmetries may not need correcting, but when the volume difference is more than one-cup size of the bra, or the nipple levels are different, then asymmetry correction is needed.

 Women with more than one-cup size difference frequently face psychosexual stress, even finding bras to fit becomes difficult.
 Extreme asymmetry is when one breast fails to develop at all (aplasia).
-Such women need not worry anymore as at Advanced Aesthetics we can analyse your condition properly and correct the asymmetry with a combination of procedures as indicated.
+Such women need not worry anymore as at Advanced Aesthetics we can analyze your condition properly and correct the asymmetry with a combination of procedures as indicated.

 What causes breast asymmetry?

 Breast asymmetry is usually developmental, but could also be congenital (birth defects).
 During breast development, one side fails to develop and stays small (hypoplasia).
 In others, the opposite happens, and one breast develops more causing hyperplasia.
 Congenital conditions like Poland’s syndrome can also cause poor development of the affected side breasts and upper limb.
-Tuberous deformity is another congenital condition where breast is narrow and constricted and breast tissue appears to herniate out through this constriction.
+The tuberous deformity is another congenital condition where the breast is narrow and constricted and breast tissue appears to herniate out through this constriction.

 What are the different options available for correction of breast asymmetry?

-Who are the ideal candidates for breast asymmetry correction ?
+Who are the ideal candidates for breast asymmetry correction?

-Any female who has completed breast development and is distressed by any asymmetry in the size, shape, level of her nipples or position of her breasts should consider a consultation with an aesthetic Plastic Surgeon – Dr. Ashish Davalbhakta at Advanced Aesthetics, to consider the options for correction of the asymmetry.
+Any female who has completed breast development and is distressed by any asymmetry in the size, shape, level of her nipples, or position of her breasts should consider a consultation with an aesthetic Plastic Surgeon – Dr. Ashish Davalbhakta at Advanced Aesthetics, to consider the options for correction of the asymmetry.

 What should you do if you wish to have breast asymmetry corrected?